-If you have never brewed any loose tea leaves or any Japanese loose tea for that matter, you might get quite shocked upon tasting your brew and realizing that is rather bitter.
+If you have never brewed any loose tea leaves letting alone any Japanese loose tea, you might get quite shocked upon tasting your brew & realizing that is rather bitter.
 You might even spit it out in disbelief then go back to teabags or other loose leaf teas.

 Usually, Japanese teas are regarded as the most difficult to brew out there since they require a high control on the amount of water and leaves ratio plus the water temperature.
 Let's take gyokuro as an example.
 Gyokuro is a pleasant and delicate Japanese shaded tea with a flavour profile on the sweeter side.

-You will need a teapot called kyusu, a tea vessel or cup called yunomi , a tea spoon or scoop (tea leaves shouldn't be touched with the bare hands) and a water cooler known as yuzamashi.
-You can also use a tea caddy to preserve your tea leaves. - Boil water, add some water to the tea vessel when is ready (it is best if the water is not chalky)
+You will need a teapot called kyusu, a tea vessel or cup called yunomi, a teaspoon or scoop (tea leaves shouldn't be touched with the bare hands) and a water cooler is known as yuzamashi.
+You can also use a tea caddy to preserve your tea leaves.
+1. Boil water, add some water to the tea vessel when is ready (it is best if the water is not chalky)

 - Put the lid on, leave the tea leaves rest for about a minute

 - Remove the lid

 - Add the water contained in the water cooler, put the lid back on

 - Take the teapot by the handle making sure your index finger holds the lid

 - Pour the tea into the yunomi